pulibrary/lae-blacklight/README.md

 Indexing from Figgy
 --------
+It takes about 5.5 hours.

 ### Creating a new index
 1. Create a new collection via the solr admin panel
-1. ssh to an lae box and start a tmux session because the index takes 2-2.5 hours. run `rake lae:reindex`
+1. ssh to an lae box and start a tmux session. run `rake lae:reindex`

 ### Updating an existing index
 If there's been any sort of interruption in the rabbitmq exchange, once it's